Outdoor Rock Climbing

 Climbing at Alpengirl

 Whether you are a 5.12 climber or have never been climbing outdoors before, you will find a climb perfect for your level.
 With rope handling, safety talks, and communication basics done on the ground, climbing shoes, helmets and harnesses are fitted and we head out for the rocks!
 You’ll spend the afternoon getting hands-on coaching in climbing technique, belaying your friends, and successful climbing!
 Many climbs are set up simultaneously, so you can take turns between belaying and snacking on lunch.
-Many girls enthusiastically strive to reach the top of each climb but rappelling remains the highlight of the day.
+Many campers enthusiastically strive to reach the top of each climb but rappelling remains the highlight of the day.
 The level you go to in climbing is up to YOU.
 We’ll encourage you to go a bit beyond your super comfortable zone, but how much or how little you do it completely up to you.
 There is no pressure, only encouragement from your friends.